heptarch/heptarch.github.io/drafts/demon.md

  in construction of the great temple, using a chain and anklet graven with the tetragrammaton.
  Once it was complete, Solomon removed the bindings to see a further demonstration of the demon's powers.
-Ashmedai flung him a thousand miles and replaced him as king!"
+Ashmedai flung him a thousand miles and replaced him as king!
+A right begoo."
 He removes his spectacles and collapses melodramatically behind the chair.

 "Art thou Ashmedai?
 Or Solomon?"